SConsul/Global_Convolutional_Network/README.md

 ![enter image description here](https://lh3.googleusercontent.com/jma3XKGwaLnS4-0TYajAsD8gNYg0_uJ0W81Xj5ssOjub3DdEhkjxhrcUEAoTJEyZ6_l7VBCmPybM "ResNet-GCN Pipeline")
 ### GCN Block
   The GCN Block is essentially a kx1 followed by 1xk convolution summed with a parallely computed 1xk followed by kx1 convolution.
+This results in a large kxk kernel with dense connections.
   NOTE: the blocks are acting on feature maps and so channel width is larger than 3

 ### Boundary Refinement Block